 As someone who finds it almost impossible to lie, (with many foot-in-mouth moments to prove it) it seems odd that I am avoiding the truth.
 Still too much of the ugly stuff can make you feel like giving up.
 After 30 days, I felt like I’d ended up at the bottom of a well.
 I hope I can rise to the occasion and do the series again next year.

-In the meantime, I have to climb out of the well because this is the world we all live in, and change doesn't happen when we wallow in holes.
+In the meantime, I have to climb out because this is the world we all live in, and change doesn’t happen when we wallow in holes.
 (Though there are certainly a lot of great Netflix options down here.)
-When girls are given detention for wearing dresses, when schools ban skirts, or deliver vague sanctions for not dressing with "good taste" we all have to be on guard to encourage kids to see the truth in these actions.
+When girls are given detention for wearing dresses, when schools ban skirts, or deliver vague sanctions for not dressing with “good taste” we all have to be on guard to encourage kids to see the truth in these actions.